mpimd-csc/phgasnets/README.md

 You may either choose to use,
   - [Build and run in containers](#run-using-docker-container): Recommended to primarily reproduce results
+  - [Build and run natively](#run-using-vcpkg): Recommended to reproduce results natively if containers are not an option.
   - [Manually configure and build source code](#compile-and-build): Recommended for fine-grained customizations and develop source.

 Once the library is built, you can [**run the demos**](#run-demos) provided in the `demos/` folder.